+This phenomenon is well known in particle physics and goes under the name of the Goldstone theorem and the resulting gapless branch of the spectrum is called the Goldstone excitations and Goldstone particles.

-First step is to realize that a state $(\Psi, A)$ is an Abrikosov lattice if and only if $(\Psi, A)$ is gauge-periodic or gauge-equivariant (with respect to the lattice $\LAT$) in the sense that there exist (possibly multivalued) functions $g_s : \R^2 \to \R$, $s \in \LAT$, such that
+\paragraph{Sketch of the proof of Theorem \ref{thm:energyband}.} As was mentioned above, the Abrikosov lattice solution $(\psit, \at)$ is gauge-periodic (with respect to the lattice $\LATt$) in the sense that there exist (possibly multivalued) functions $g_s : \R^2 \to \R$, $s \in \LATt$, such that